agadewar/terraform-new/README.md

 #<font color="orange"> **Setup Sapience Azure Account via Terraform** </font>

 ---
-##### 1. Create a "terraformstatesapience" Storage Account via the Azure Portal
+##### 1. Create a Storage Account (via the Azure Portal) for Terraform remote state storage (i.e. "tfstatelower")

 ##### 2. Create a "tfstate" Blob container (private)

-##### 3. Retrieve the "Access Key" for the "terraformstatesapience" Storage Account via the Azure Portal... this will be used in Terraform "backend" blocks in each Terraform main.tf
+##### 3. Retrieve the "Access Key" for the Terraform remote state Storage Account via the Azure Portal... this will be used in Terraform "backend" blocks in each Terraform main.tf
 SECRET :a:

 ##### 4. Create an Azure Service Principal via the Azure CLI: see Microsoft AKS documentation, Microsoft Azure CLI documentation, and Terraform documentation
-1. az account set --subscription="102120b5-ffe5-46c3-bdb5-19248bcb798b"
+1. az account set --subscription="<subscription_id>"
-2. az ad sp create-for-rbac --skip-assignment --name Terraform
+2. az ad sp create-for-rbac --skip-assignment --name Terraform (if the sp has already been created, use "az ad sp show --id http://Terraform")
 3. Copy and store the output of the command above

 SECRET :b:

 ##### 5. Create "Lab" infrastructure
 1. Setup resource group(s)
+    1. Remove any existing ".terraform" folder if copying from an existing folder and this is new non-existing infrastructure
+	1. Edit "terraform/lab/resource-group/main.tf"
+		1. Edit "terraform { backend {} }" as needed
+		2. Edit "locals { subscription_id }" as needed
+		3. Edit "locals { resource_group_name }" as needed
+		4. Edit "locals { common_tags {} }" as needed
-	1. cd /c/projects-sapience/terraform/lab/resource-group
+	2. cd terraform/lab/resource-group
-	2. terraform init
+    3. terraform init
-	3. terraform apply
+	4. terraform apply

 2. Setup Kubernetes/AKS
 	1. cd /c/projects-sapience/terraform/lab/kubernetes